madrilene/lenesaile.com/src/en/blog/2022-10-26-wordpress.md

 As I mentioned, I haven't really got to grips with it yet.
 My first impression is that it rather limits me as a developer.

 Nevertheless - I have made up my mind to learn it, if only to really understand it, and not to criticize it without justification.
-The fact that I don't want to work with it at the moment simply reflects my current level of knowledge - I can't in good conscience offer services in an area that I don't completely control.
+The fact that I don't want to work with it at the moment reflects my current level of knowledge - I can't in good conscience offer services in an area that I don't completely control.

 ## What about Gutenberg?

 I think the Gutenberg editor is great for experienced content editors, and for anyone who is willing to learn a bit about it.
 You can do a lot of different layouts and create really interesting posts (don't overdo copying stuff from the [WordPress pattern library](https://wordpress.org/patterns/) though, as this adds on to the page weight).

 On the other hand, some clients are notoriously afraid of breaking things.
 There’s a lot you can do with the Gutenberg editor - it can be a little overwhelming.
-Some WordPress users just want the good old "Microsoft Word" editor back.
+Some WordPress users want the good old "Microsoft Word" editor back.
 And I have to say, I can understand that (by the way, there are also wonderful CMS in the Jamstack world that have a very simple editing experience - I'd be happy to tell you more about them).

 ## So what's the right technique to build a theme nowadays?

 It seems like old and new techniques are clashing together.
 There are a lot of ways to build with WordPress: block themes, the classic PHP driven templating or WordPress as a headless CMS feeding a front-end of our choice via its REST API or WPGraphQL.

 I wouldn't worry too much about that: ==Whatever is right for the project==.
 No visitor cares what the website was built with, and most customers don't care either.
-Of course, I communicate exactly what I do and recommend and why I think this is the best solution for the customer.
+I always communicate exactly what I plan to do and recommend, and why I think this is the best solution.
 In the end, what really matters is the quality of the product.

 ## Conclusion

 Back when I discovered WordPress, it offered me an idea of what Developer Experience would mean in the future.
 Today, more than 40% of all websites depend on WordPress[^2].

-It's a huge construct with a lot of responsibility that can't just do everything differently and better in the next version, like modern meta-frameworks such as [Astro](https://astro.build/).
+It's a huge construct with a lot of responsibility that can't do everything differently and better in the next version, like modern meta-frameworks such as [Astro](https://astro.build/).
 And because WordPress has to move so slowly, a small fraction of it is only just arriving in the JavaScript and React world we know today.

 ### What is WordPress to me?